tsbalogun97/Mod3-finalProject-Frontend/README.md

 <hr>

 <h3>THE APPROACH TAKEN</h3>
-I wanted to build a website that is simple and user-friendly.
+I wanted to build a website that is simple and direct.

 <hr>